athielenhaus/Handwriting-Recognition-with-Tensorflow/README.md

 __Project Objectives:__
 - use Tensorflow to create a neural network model to recognize numbers from images of handwritten numbers
-- apply this model on a website to recognize numbers written by the website user with a cursor.
+- deploy this model on a website to recognize numbers written by the website user with a cursor.

 Check out the final website hosted on GitHub pages [here](https://athielenhaus.github.io/Handwriting-Recognition-with-Tensorflow/)!
 For hosting purposes, a seperate [web page branch](https://github.com/athielenhaus/Handwriting-Recognition-with-Tensorflow/tree/webpage_branch) was created which only contains the files required by the web app.